MoserMichael/python-obj-system/gen-iterator.md

 ## <a id='s2-2' />AsyncIO task example

-The following example shows some very basic AsyncIO api usage, no network IO is done here.
+The following example shows some very basic AsyncIO api usage, no network IO is done here. the example starts an event loop, with the main task in coroutine example\_coroutine, the main task starts two other tasks, both tasks run the same coroutine find\_random\_number\_greater\_than\_min; this coroutine computes a random number that is greater than than the argument number passed to the coroutine function, the tasks pass control to each other, when a lower than required random number has been returned by the random number generator.

 - First the event loop is initialised, the main task that is hosting the example\_coroutine is created and run until completion, all this is achieved by the  [asyncio.run](https://docs.python.org/3/library/asyncio-task.html#asyncio.run) function.
-- The main task is creating two other tasks,
+- The main task is creating two other tasks, see [asyncio.create\_task](https://docs.python.org/3/library/asyncio-task.html#asyncio.create\_task) note that the task is not run yet, you also passing parameters to the coroutine function, it's the same syntax as if calling the coroutine function, but no call is being made at this point.
+There is a similarty with generators, in t his respect.
+- await asyncio.gather( task1, task2) - [see documentation](https://docs.python.org/3/library/asyncio-task.html#asyncio.gather).
+Please note, that invocation of another task always goes with the await keyword.
+The asyncio.gather function waits for the completion of both argument tasks (that's what the default arguments say).